I DON’T WANT TO BE A DESIGNFLUENCER

 And so here we are.
 Existential crisis mode well and truly activated.
 And reluctantly trying my hand at content creation.
 Heavy on the ‘reluctantly’.

-I’m sending my biometric data out into the abyss just in an attempt to have a more successful business.
+I am completely and utterly defeated by an algorithm, so I’m sending my biometric data out into the abyss just in an attempt to have a more successful business.
 The whole thing is a bit absurd really.

 So I guess we’ll see how this goes.